neil-edelman/boxes/readme.md

 Parameterized data structures in C89 control meta-module.
 This is a one-source-of-truth for some code is shared between independent modules.
 It also manages copying the latest versions of dependancies.
-One may download this if working on the code for the boxes themselves.
+One may download this if working on the code for the boxes themselves, but is otherwise unneeded if using boxes.

 ## License ##